 SMEs have a digital presence

-The 16 million people in the UK without Basic Online Skills are a wide and disparate group.
+The 1 in 5 adults in the UK without Basic Online Skills are a wide and disparate group.
 Barriers include economic, social and physical issues.

 |Skills*||Communicate||Find things||Share personal information|